Physics (PHY) Courses

 PHY-104 Special Topics

 A special interest course for the non-science liberal arts student on an introductory-level physics topic not covered in a regular physics course.
 (Does not count toward the major or minor, or the lab science requirement.)
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none